liweinan/tcprest/README.md

     serverSSLParam.setKeyStoreKeyPass("123123");
     serverSSLParam.setNeedClientAuth(true);

-You can register your SSL settings into TcpRestServer:
+Then you can register it into TcpRestServer:

-    tcpRestServer = new SingleThreadTcpRestServer(8443, serverSSLParam);
+    tcpRestServer = new SingleThreadTcpRestServer(port, serverSSLParam);

 Client side configuration is similar to server side, all the extra work you need to do is to create a SSLParam and put your settings in: